DynamicsUFPR/RecurrenceMicrostatesAnalysis.jl/docs/src/distributions.md

 ```

 !!! warning
-    We do not recommend using `find_parameters` inside a loop, as it needs to compute several distributions to find the `threshold` value that maximizes recurrence entropy, which can significantly reduce the library's performance.
+    We do not recommend the use of `find_parameters` inside a loop, as it needs to compute several distributions to find the `threshold` value that maximizes recurrence entropy, which can significantly reduce the library's performance.
 For this reason, we have not created an overload of the `distribution` function that automatically calculates the `threshold`.
 Instead, we suggest using an average `threshold` value computed from a few representative snippets of your dataset using the `find_parameters` function.

 The `distribution` function includes several keyword arguments for configuration.
 Before moving on to the next section, we will discuss these arguments, as they apply to every call of the distribution function.